-Brakes: Check the brakes for proper operation (see Sections 4.C).
+Brakes: Check the brakes for proper operation (see Section 4.A).
 Squeeze the brake levers.
 Are the brake quick-releases closed?
 All control cables seated and securely engaged?
 Do the brake pads contact the wheel rim squarely and make full contact with the rim?
 Do the brake pads touch the wheel rim within an inch of brake lever movement?
 Can you apply full braking force at the levers without having them touch the handlebar?
 If not, your brakes need adjustment.
-Do not ride the bike until the brakes are properly adjusted by a professional bicycle mechanic.
+Do not ride the bike until the brakes are properly adjusted.

-Quick Releases: Make sure the front wheel, rear wheel and seat post quick releases are properly adjusted and in the locked position.
-See Section 4.A and 4.B.
+Quick Releases: If your bike has front wheel, rear wheel or seat post quick releases, make sure they are properly adjusted and in the locked position.
+See Section Appendix B.

 Handlebar and saddle alignment: Make sure the saddle and handlebar stem are parallel to the bike's center line and clamped tight enough so that you can't twist them out of alignment.
-See Sections 3.B and 3.C.
+See Section 3.B and 3.C.
+If not, align and tighten them.

 Handlebar ends: Make sure the handlebar grips are secure and in good condition.
-If not, have your dealer replace them.
-Make sure the handlebar ends and extensions are plugged.
+If not, replace them.
+Make sure the handlebar ends are plugged.
 If not, plug them before you ride.
-If the handlebars have bar end extensions, make sure they are clamped tight enough so you can't twist them.

-MARNING: Loose or damaged handlebar grips or extensions can cause you to lose control and fall.
-Unplugged handlebars or extensions can cut you and cause serious injury in an otherwise minor accident.
+A WARNING: Loose or damaged handlebar grips can cause you to lose control and fall.
+Unplugged handlebars can cut your body, and can cause serious injury in an otherwise minor accident.